vchirikov/GoToDnSpy/Readme.md

 ## Installing

-Plugin can be found in [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=VladimirChirikov.GoToDnSpy).
+The plugin can be found in [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=VladimirChirikov.GoToDnSpy).

 **Please send positive feedback if you like the extension :)**